 - Until Twitter dies you’ll find my best work there, this is my thread on rankings.

-- Here are a few articles to read: Me in The Chronicle of Higher Ed
+- I wrote an article on rankings in The Chronicle of Higher Ed

 - Here are a few videos: College Guidance Network, CGN 2

-- Podcast: Gladwell podcast in which he deconstructs the rankings
+- Podcast: Gladwell podcast in which he deconstructs the US News rankings

 - Rankings I like better: